Wolf of Gubbio: Aftermath

 Thereafter, Gubbio venerated Francis and he received great praise from its citizens.
 Many of them were convinced by the miracle and offered their thanks to God, going on to be converted.
 This episode in the Fioretti is concluded with a note that the wolf lived for a further two years at Gubbio, going from home to home for sustenance and honoring the provisions of his agreement with Francis.
 At the wolf's death the city was saddened, for though he had slain so many, he was a symbol of the sanctity of Francis and the power of God.

 According to tradition, Gubbio gave the wolf an honorable burial and later built the Church of Saint Francis of the Peace at the site.
 During renovations in 1872, the skeleton of a large wolf, apparently several centuries old, was found under a slab near the church wall and reburied inside.
 Legend holds that the church of the Vittorina was built on the spot where Francis met the wolf.

-In 1913, the Nicaraguan poet Rubén Darío published Los motivos del lobo (The motives of the wolf), concluding that human desires are darker than those of the beast.
+In 1913, the Nicaraguan poet Rubén Darío published Los motivos del lobo ("The wolf's reasons"), which subverts the tale's moral by showing the wolf renouncing Francis' pact and returning to its savage ways after experiencing abuse, starvation, and mockery at the hands of the people of Gubbio.
+When Francis is again asked by the town to intercede with the wolf, the creature despairs at the hypocrisy of humans and sends Francis away in tears, saying that it wishes simply to be left alone.